StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/add-a-custom-taxonomy.md

 Use this procedure if you want to add taxonomies other than the default imported Malware Information Sharing Platform (MISP) taxonomies.

-{!includes/administrator-access-manage-taxonomies.md!}
+{% include-markdown "includes/administrator-access-manage-taxonomies.md" %}

 <h2>Procedure</h2>

-1. {!includes/entities-management-view-go-to.md!}
+1. {% include-markdown "includes/entities-management-view-go-to.md" %}

-2. {!includes/taxonomies-tab-go-to.md!}
+2. {% include-markdown "includes/taxonomies-tab-go-to.md" %}

 3. Select **Import taxonomies**.